 For our hourly employees, we work closely with their unions to develop agreements and governance plans over changes in our operations (e.g., reorganizations, plant shutdowns, employee transfers and reductions).
-In addition, joint labor/management committees are set up at each plant to give employees an opportunity to influence working conditions and practices.
+Joint labor/management committees are set up at each plant to give employees an opportunity to influence working conditions and practices.
+Manufacturing operations rely on an aligned and capable organization to engage teams of hourly workers.
+They strive to build cars and trucks that are “Best in World” and constantly look for opportunities to improve our processes and products.

 For our salaried employees, most of whom are not covered by union agreements, we have a strong Code of Conduct and comprehensive Policy Letters and Directives covering topics, including diversity, relevant to our employees.
 We also practice regular two-way communication with all employees through webcasts, executive Q&A sessions between senior leadership and staff who wouldn’t typically have face-to-face meetings with top-level management, quarterly “town hall” meetings, manager-to-employee business cascades, surveys and informal communications.
 We survey our salaried employees twice annually using the Global Pulse and Engagement survey.